MohdHussein/PSClassics/README.md

 # PSClassics

 My first project in Github.
-An e-commerce website created with HTML, CSS & and JS (No framworks).
+An e-commerce website created with HTML, CSS & and JS.

 https://mohdhussein.net/psclassics/